miracl/amcl/readme.txt

 The main improvement is that AMCL v3 can optionally simultaneously support multiple elliptic curves and RSA key sizes within a single appliction.

-Note that AMCL is largely configure at compile time.
+Note that AMCL is largely configured at compile time.
 In version 3 this configuration is handled by the Python script.

 AMCL is available in 32-bit and 64-bit versions in most languages.
 Limited